Mujanov3737/Data-Structures-and-Algorithms/README.md

 ## Importance of data structures

 Analyzing the capabilities of each data structure was the first step in the process of choosing which would be best suited for a particular scenario.
 No data structure is perfect for every scenario thus it is important to understand when and where to use a structure appropriately.
 For instance, a hash table may provide constant access time but only if there exists a sufficient hash function to eliminate collisions.
 A linked-list may provide constant insertion time but requires linear traversal time to find a particular element in the list.
-After considering all the options of each structure, the appropriate one could be chosen and utilized in the project scenario.
+After considering all the options of each structure, the appropriate one could be chosen and utilized in a project scenario.

 ## Overcoming issues